troyraen/DM-in-Stars/final_plots/testing/testing.md

     * burn more total hydrogen over their lifetimes

 This is a competition between increased burning rate (decreasing lifetimes) and increased burning extent due to increased temps in a shell giving it access to more fuel (increasing lifetimes)
+NO because our MS lifetimes are defined by core burning.
+These stars have decreased burning rates at the center, so they live longer.
+But they also experience shell burning at earlier times and it is stronger.

 ```python
 import plot_fncs as pf